terraref/tutorials/videos/first_walkthrough.md

 ## Video 1: Objectives + TERRA REF Overview + Getting Started

+  - They should take this time during the intro bit to install everything and/or get RStudio (local or VICE) running.
-have time to install everything/open up, put up instructions on screen from email
+  - Put up instructions on screen from email for VICE.
+  - If this takes a while, can catch up during second weather section.
+  - Paste all links into chat on Zoom.

 #### Objectives